xStarbound/xStarbound/doc/lua/tech.md

 #### `void` tech.setParentState(`String` state)

-> *The `"SwimIdle"` state is available only on xStarbound and OpenStarbound.
+> _The `"SwimIdle"` state is available only on xStarbound and OpenStarbound.
+When networked to vanilla clients, the `"SwimIdle"` state looks as if **no** parent state override is applied._

 Set the animation state of the player.